-C. IT IS HEREBY ORDERED THAT the Veneta Planning Commission approves with conditions the Andrew Heights Tentative Subdivision Request and Type C Tree Removal Permit (City File No. S-5-22 and TP-23-16) based on the information in the staff report and the following findings of fact:
+C. IT IS HEREBY ORDERED THAT the Veneta Planning Commission approves with conditions the Blake's Mill Subdivision Request and Type 'C' Tree Removal Permit (City File No. S-5-22 and TP-23-15) based on the information in the staff report and the following findings of fact: